ynab/ynab-sdk-ruby/README.md

 ## Usage
 To use this client you must
-[obtain an access token](https://api.youneedabudget.com/#authentication-overview) from your [My Account](https://app.youneedabudget.com/settings) page of the YNAB web app.
+[obtain an access token](https://api.youneedabudget.com/#authentication-overview) from your [Account Settings](https://app.youneedabudget.com/settings) page of the YNAB web app.

 ```ruby